Hyperbolicity for log canonical pairs and the cone theorem: Mori hyperbolicity

-\dent As $R$ does not contain classes of curves laying in $\nklt(\Delta), \; \mu$ induces a finite map when restricted to $\nklt(\Delta$).
-Thus, the $\ratl$-factoriality of $X$ implies that we are in either of these three cases:
+As $R$ does not contain classes of curves laying in $\nklt(X, \Delta)$, $\mu$ induces a finite morphism when restricted to $\nklt(X, \Delta)$.
+Thus, the $\ratl$-factoriality of $X$ implies that we are in either of these three cases: \begin{enumerate} \item[1)] $\mu$ is a Mori fibre space and all the fibres are one dimensional;